Macadamia oil

-Macadamia oil (or macadamia nut oil) is the non-volatile oil collected from the nuts of the macadamia (Macadamia integrifolia), a native Australian plant.
-It is used in food as a frying or salad oil, and in cosmetic formulations as an emollient or fragrance fixative.
+Macadamia oil, also known as macadamia nut oil, is a non-volatile oil extracted from the nuts of the macadamia tree (Macadamia integrifolia), indigenous to Australia.
+This oil is used in culinary applications as a frying or salad oil, and in cosmetics for its emollient properties and as a fragrance fixative.

 Description

 Fruits

-Macadamia integrifolia is an Australian tree with holly-like leaves that grows well in a moist organic soil and can withstand temperatures as low as −4.4 °C (24 °F).
+Macadamia integrifolia is an Australian tree with holly-like leaves that grows well in a moist, organic soil and can withstand temperatures as low as −4.4 °C (24 °F).
 Seedlings bear in 5–7 years.
 The fruit is borne in a case enclosing an extremely hard spherical nut.
 The kernel is whitish, sweet and eaten raw or roasted.
 The flowers are white to cream and the leaves are in whorls of three.
 Propagation is by seed, grafting or air layering.
 It is grown commercially.

 Common names of the trees are the Australian nut or the Queensland nut.
 Species that are “smooth shelled macadamia” are called Macadamia integrifolia and “rough shelled macadamia” are called Macadamia tetraphylla.
 Macadamia ternifolia is also the name used for M. integrifolia.
 Macadamia integrifolia is native to Australia where it grows in rain forests and close to streams.
 Macadamia tetraphylla is native to Southeastern Queensland and Northeastern New South Wales.